Columbus Square, MO

 • Development of Personalized Treatment Plans: Based on the assessment, our physical therapists create customized treatment plans tailored to your needs and goals.
 These plans typically involve a combination of therapies and exercises designed to promote healing and prevent recurrence.

-• Manual Therapy and Advanced Techniques: Our physical therapists use hands-on techniques such as massage, joint mobilization, and soft tissue manipulation to reduce pain, improve mobility, and accelerate recovery.
+• Manual Therapy and Advanced Techniques: We utilize manual methods such as massage, joint mobilization, and soft tissue manipulation to alleviate discomfort, improve mobility, and accelerate recovery.
 We may also employ advanced modalities like ultrasound, electrical stimulation, and dry needling to enhance treatment outcomes.

 • Continuous Monitoring and Progress Tracking: Throughout the rehabilitation process, our physical therapists closely monitor your progress, making necessary adjustments to the treatment plan.
-This ongoing support helps ensure a safe and efficient recovery.
+This ongoing support helps ensure a safe and effective recovery.

 Other services we offer in Columbus Square, MO include: